Firm: Patria Investimentos

 Target: $1.5 billion

-Patria, which is led by four managing partners, closed its fourth Brazil fund on $1.25 billion in 2011 after less than a year in the market.
+The firm, led by four managing partners, closed its fourth private equity fund on $1.25 billion in 2011 after less than a year in the market.
 Fund IV was generating a 0.74x multiple as of March 31, 2013, according to performance data from the New York State Common Retirement Fund.

-Fund III, which closed on about $630 million in 2008, was producing a 19 percent internal rate of return and a 1.6x investment multiple as of Dec.
-31, 2013, according to the California Public Employees’ Retirement System.
+Fund III, which closed on about $630 million in 2008, was producing a 19.2 percent internal rate of return and a 1.6x investment multiple as of Sept.
+30, 2013, according to the California Public Employees Retirement System.

-Fundraising in Brazil was down last year, coming in at $2.34 billion, down 35 percent compared with 2012, according to the Latin American Private Equity and Venture Capital Association.
-Fundraising across Latin America totaled $5.5 billion last year, according to LAVCA.
+Patria is one of the big players in Brazilian private equity, along with Grupo BTG Pactual and Gavea Investimentos.
+Fundraising for Brazil was way down last year; private equity and venture firms raised $2.34 billion, down 35 percent compared with 2012, according to the Latin American Private Equity and Venture Capital Association.

-Cate Ambrose, LAVCA’s president, told Reuters earlier this year that fundraising would gain momentum in 2014.
-Slower growth and eroding confidence, along with a weaker currency, have helped to depress asset values and increased the attractiveness of buyout targets, she said.
+However, Cate Ambrose, LAVCA’s president, told Reuters earlier this month fundraising will gain momentum this year.
+Slower growth and eroding confidence, along with a weaker currency, have helped to depress asset values and increased attractiveness of buyout targets, she said, according to Reuters.

 Chris Witkowsky is editor of peHUB.